 DTS uses an audio compression technique to encode five channels of audio onto a digital signal.
-The DTS format is used to encode multi-channel film soundtracks on LaserDiscs and DVD video discs.
+The DTS format is used to encode multi-channel film soundtracks on LaserDiscs and DVD-Video discs.

-In addition, a high data-rate version of DTS can be used to compress five channels of CD-quality audio into the same space as two channels of unencoded sound, allowing a DTS music CD to provide over an hour of five-channel music, at a quality indistinguishable from conventional CD.
+In addition, a high data-rate version of DTS can be used to compress five channels of CD-quality audio into the same space as two channels of unencoded sound, allowing a DTS music CD to provide over an hour of five-channel music.